- Take ownership of your own skills development and help you to ‘future proof’ your career in a constantly changing environment

 1 week after Group Input Session 1 | Rate skills and submit first reflective journal | 1.25 hours |

-By end of Semester 1 | First coaching session | 1 hour |
+By end of Semester 1 (ideally before the end of November) | First coaching session | 1 hour |

 January/February | Group Input Session 2 | 2 hours |

-1 week after Group Input Session 2 | Re-rate skills and submit second reflective journal | 1.25 hours |
+1 week after Group Input Session 2 | Re-rate skills, submit second reflective journal and activity tracker | 1.25 hours |

-Before Group Input Session 3 | Second coaching session | 1 hour |
+Before Group Input Session 3 | Second coaching session (ideally before the end of April) | 1 hour |

 Prepare to share your Edinburgh Award Journey | 1 hour | |

-May/June | Group Input Session 3 | 2 hours |
+May | Group Input Session 3 | 2 hours |

 1 week after Group Input Session 3 | Submit Edinburgh Award journey reflection, rate skills for a final time and submit Activity Tracker | 0.5 hours |

-September to May/June | Complete skills training | 16 hours |
+September to May | Complete skills training | 16 hours |

-September to May/June | Complete impact activity | 22 hours |
+September to May | Complete impact activity | 22 hours |